ccev/TrafficLight/README.md

 Traffic Light takes specially formatted data from a mitm app and displays them in real-time, allowing to see exactly what's going on.

+There's an additional CLI that allows to explore the Proto definitions.

 ### TUI

 The tool comes with a fully featured UI running in your Terminal.